 In mathematical chemistry, numbers encoding certain structural features of organic molecules and derived from the corresponding molecular graph, are called graph invariants or more commonly topological indices.

 Among topological descriptors, connectivity indices are very important and they have a prominent role in chemistry.
 One of the best known and widely used is the connectivity index, introduced in 1975 by Milan Randić , who has shown this index to reflect molecular branching.

-denotes G degree of vertex u.
-One of the important classes of connectivity indices is Sanskruti index
+where denotes G degree of vertex u.
+One of the important classes of connectivity indices is Sanskruti index defined as

 Here our notation is standard and mainly taken from standard books of chemical graph theory .

 In this section, we compute the Sanskruti index for circumcoronene series of benzenoid.
 The circumcoronene series of benzenoid is family of molecular graph, which consist several copy of benzene on circumference.
 The first terms of this series are , see Figure 1 and Figure 2 where they are shown, also for more study and historical details of this benze- noid molecular graphs see the paper series - .

 At first, consider the circumcoronene series of benzenoid for all integer number .
 From the structure of (Figure 2) and references - , one can see that the number of vertices/atoms in this benzenoid molecular

 Figure 1.
 The three graphs of the circumcoronene series of benzenoid .